timoast/methylQC/README.md

 install.packages(c("shiny", "ploty"))
 ```

-Then just run the app by running the `app.R` script.
+Then just run the app by either running `R -e "shiny::runApp('./app.R')"` on the command line, or by running `runApp('methylQC/shiny')` within R. If you use RStudio, you will also be able to run by opening the `app.R` script and pressing the 'Run app' button.
 This will open a browser window where you can interact with the data.